Blendify/blender-manual/trunk/blender_docs/manual/game_engine/camera/introduction.rst

-However, because of its use as a real-time device, the Game Engine camera has a number of additional features -- it may be used as not only as a static camera, but also as a moving device with its default characteristics (ie. with its own programmed moves), or it may track another object in the game.
+However, because of its use as a real-time device, the Game Engine camera has a number of additional features -- it may be used as not only as a static camera, but also as a moving device with its default characteristics (i.e. with its own programmed moves), or it may track another object in the game.
 Furthermore, any game object may be used as a camera;
 the view is taken from the object's origin point.
 Lastly, it may be given special capabilities such as Stereo vision, Dome visualization etc.